Adding Code to A WordPress Header or Footer

 The usual way to edit your functions.php file is via File Transfer Protocol (FTP) and an FTP client such as FileZilla.
 However, you can also edit certain files from your WordPress dashboard.
 To access it, navigate to Appearance > Theme Editor.

 You’ll receive a warning that you’re about to edit your theme’s files – click the I Understand button to proceed.
 Next you’ll want to make sure you have the correct file selected.
-In the sidebar to the right of the editor, make sure Theme Functions (functions.php) is selected.
+In the sidebar to the right of the site editor, make sure Theme Functions (functions.php) is selected.

 Now you can add your custom code at the end of this file, and click on Update File when you’re finished.